Behold the society we will build. Behold the reason that we seek your destruction.

 So you see, you have had your fill of submission to money and to roles as a means of earning, in exchange, the good you need for a semblance of life at least.
 And, consciously or otherwise, you are already fighting for a society where 'no charge' and gift are the only possible social relationships.

 11) Haven't you already taken part in pilfering from a distribution factory (i.e. supermarket, large store, discount warehouse)?
-In that case, you have come to understand that:

 (a) Individual re-appropriation of goods stolen by the State and the employer class merely feeds the commodity process, unless it becomes a collective action and leads to the total liquidation of the system (however attractive the act may be, it is not enough just to repossess goods.
 One must also repossess the time and space stolen from us all).